Los Angeles, CA

 See all...Viewing 3 out of 10 projects

 Tom Wiscombe Architecture is a full service architecture studio with a specialty in cultural and entertainment projects and international practice in general.
 Tom Wiscombe, AIA, has twenty-five years of experience in the field, with projects ranging from museums, to multiplex cinemas, to brand centers, to sports arenas, in a broad spectrum of countries including Germany, France, China, and the U.S. He has led many projects from competition to completion, overseeing large teams of architects, engineers, and consultants.

 The office is committed to building and leading expert international teams in different cultural settings in order to deliver the highest quality projects.
 We also bring to the table leadership in the latest building technology, energy efficiency, and digital craft.
 While we are primarily known for our iconic design work, our office is also committed to research into new materials and new methods of construction for the future.

 Ground in our work is treated as architecture, not landscape.
-Our architecture does not fuse with or otherwise disappear into ground, but rather remains discrete from it, using strategies such as hovering, nesting, or deferring landing via a ground object.
+Our architecture does not fuse with or otherwise disappear into ground, but rather remains discrete from it, using strategies such as hovering, nesting on a hole, or deferring landing via a ground object.
 Entry, rather than a smooth transition from outside to inside, becomes a strategy for leaping between separate worlds.